PSAT and SAT

 - is required for freshman entry into many universities

-- aids students in earning scholarships towards college education
+- aids students in earning scholarships toward college education

-- 11th-grade students take the test at no cost on SAT Day
+- Students take the test at no cost on SAT Day in March

 PSAT/NMSQT